Fedrix42/onaccessvt/README.md

 ## [Requirements check](check_requirements.md)
 ## Installation
-The software is made out of 2 main components: OnAccessVT Monitor and OnAccessVT Interface\
-Theese two components need to be executed with some arguments you must set on files **setup.sh** and **onaccessvt.start**\
+The software is made out of 2 main components: OnAccessVT Monitor and OnAccessVT Interface Theese two components need to be executed with some arguments you must set on files **setup.sh** and **onaccessvt.start**

-* Download the repository from github and unzip it(You can use curl, wget or git if you want to download it from terminal)\
+* Download the repository from github and unzip it(You can use curl, wget, git or use the download button)
 ```
 git clone https://github.com/Fedrix42/onaccessvt.git
 ```